smahajan07/pathPlanning-BFS/readme.md

 nano main.cpp
 ```
 The "goalNode" is a global variable and can be found in the beginning whereas the startX and startY variables can be changed to set the start node X and Y coordinates.
-Also, the top left is considered (0,0).
+Also, the top left is considered (0,0) and bottom right is (250,150).
 So please change accordingly.